flashwing-04/showtime-website-project-archive/content/ws21/bachelor/B6-Spiel-mich-und-ich-sage-Dir-wer-Du-bist/process.md

 ## Art Design
 To find a fitting art style for our game, we started with some brainstorming and sketching of possible islands and inhabitants designs.
-However we quickly noticed that we had **many different ideas**, not all of which fit together all that well.
+However, we quickly noticed that we had **many different ideas**, not all of which fit together all that well.
 Some were pixel art, others in isometric perspective and others again had a cartoony style.
 Also on the color front we had quite different visions: should the game rather be in bold and bright colors, pastels or maybe completely in grayscale?